You are here

 2. Take observations.
 For this effort, we are seeking observations on the following life cycle stages:

 3. Report your observations.
 As you collect data during the season, log into your Nature's Notebook account and enter the observation data you record.
-You can also use our smartphone apps to submit your observations.
+You can also the Nature's Notebook app to submit your observations.

 Questions about this effort?
 Contact Dr. Jorge Santiago-Blay, National Museum of Natural History and Penn State York.